 On June 9, 1942 assigned to 1 Operational Training Unit (1 OTU).
 During late November 1942 until January 1943 operated from Ward Drome (5 Mile Drome) near Port Moresby as part of a special transport flight of fourteen aircraft for "an indefinite period for the purposes of transporting troops, arms and equipment to the forward battle areas" in support of the Australian Army advancing on Buna, Gona and Sanananda.

 On December 15, 1942 took off Ward Drome (5 Mile Drome) near Port Moresby piloted by S/Ldr William Allan Pedrina on a s mission to drop ammunition to Australian soldiers at Soputa Airfield near Soputa, along with Hudson A16-1 and Hudson A16-127.
 This aircraft sucessfully completed three sorties.

-Took off from Ward Drome (5 Mile Drome) near Port Moresby at 2:25pm for a fourth sortie to drop ammunition at Soputa Airfield near Soputa.
-After dropping supplies and banking away Soputa Airfield at 100' over drop zone "Jumbora", this Hudson was hit by Japanese anti-aircraft or ground fire, shook violently then nosed up in a steep climb to 100', then dived into the trees near Soputa Airfield, 1.5 miles north of Jumbori at roughly 3:15pm.
+At 2:25pm, took off from Ward Drome (5 Mile Drome) on a fourth sortie to drop ammunition at Soputa Airfield near Soputa.
+After dropping supplies and banking away from Soputa Airfield at 100' over drop zone "Jumbora", hit by Japanese anti-aircraft fire or ground fire, shook violently then nosed up in a steep climb to 100', then dived into the trees and crashed at roughly 3:15pm near Soputa Airfield, 1.5 miles north of Jumbori.

 of the crew were killed in the crash: Pedrina, Kerr